Exmark Z Turf Equipment Backyard Life

 Exmark Navigator used to bag or mulch fall leaves

 If you regularly fertilize your lawn, mulching may be too much of a good thing.
-In this case, you may want to rake and bag leaves.
-Some communities will collect leaves for mulching and make the mulch available to residents for use in their gardens.
+In this case, you may want to take some extra time to rake and bag your leaves.
+It might be time-consuming, but it’s far less time-consuming than spending time trying to reverse the damage and disease those ignored leaves caused to your lawn.

-You’ll need to remove leaves throughout the fall.
+You should be removing leaves from your lawn all throughout the fall.
 Depending on where you live, this may last four to six weeks.
-Doing it in stages, rather than waiting until all the leaves are down, may end up being less work in the long run.
-If you’re mulching the leaves, your mower may be unable to handle a thick carpet of leaves as efficiently, leading to more passes and larger pieces of mulch.
+Removing leaves in stages, rather than waiting until they all fall, may wind up being less time-consuming in the long run.

 By Exmark Mowers